First time father feelings as experienced by John Paul Vella…

 A father carries his child in his mind and heart

 A mother carries her child for nine months, or thereabouts.
 She gives birth to him/her.
 Mother instinct kicks in from day one.
 A father carries his child in his mind and heart; men will never understand what it means to carry a child, to feel it move about and kick on the inside.
 Fair enough.
 But women will never understand what it’s like for a first-time-dad.
 His fears, stress, anxiety, worries might be similar to mummy’s, but an expectant dad doesn’t know what to expect either, experiencing pregnancy from a totally different perspective.
 He doesn’t know what he’s in for; although many are those who mockingly describe it quite clearly, with a smirk to their face, as if it’s funny that new dads won’t get a night’s sleep, will get covered in wee or posetting and not understand what little baby wants.
 How many times are new dads asked how they feel?
 Can they be honest?
 Can they say they’re afraid?
 They have to laugh it off.

 Birth cannot not change you as a man

 Upon the birth of my son, many congratulated us.
 Almost no one asked me how I was feeling.
 Everyone surrounded my wife’s bed and my little boy.
 I cannot blame them.
 But I was there in the birth.
 I really did my best to support my wife actively, yet still helplessly feel there was nothing I could do to put her out of her misery.
-The experience was indeed overpowering.
+My first-time father feelings were that this experience was indeed overpowering.
 And as my son grows, it becomes even more overwhelming as you see him hold his neck up, see him smile, look you into your eyes after spending sleepless frustrated nights feeding, changing nappies and calming down a newborn.
-But looking back, the time my wife spent in hospital recovering post-partum weren’t exactly the most exciting.
+But looking back, the time my wife spent in the hospital recovering post-partum wasn’t exactly the most exciting.

 A closer knit family